 Coverage of some drugs is limited to special criteria being met.
 These are explained below.

-NOTE: Refer to Section 37.9 - Claim Submission for detailed override information as well as the link below to access the POS User Guide or by visiting the Appendix A for detailed billing instructions and where applicable.
+NOTE: Refer to Section 37.5.8 - Claim Submission for detailed override information as well as Section 37.5.1 to access the POS User Guide for detailed billing instructions, where applicable.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf